 Why we recommend it

-The Diggs Revol is the luxury option in the puppy crate world.
-It’s engineered with safety features most crates lack, including rounded edges, reinforced doors, and a collapsible frame that folds smoothly.
+The Diggs Revol is the luxury pick.
+It has safety features most crates skip: rounded edges, reinforced doors, and a frame that folds smoothly.

-If budget isn’t a concern and you want a crate designed to last through your dog’s entire life, this is an excellent choice.
+If budget isn’t a concern and you want a crate that lasts your dog’s whole life, get this one.

 Key features